arina-network/arina-knowledge-guide/articles/quality-engineering-is-the-future.md

 Confidence is derived not from a list of executed tests, but from the overall quality architecture of the system.

-## The Shift Toward Engineering Thinking
+## The shift toward Engineering Thinking

 One of the defining characteristics of Quality Engineering is the shift from procedural work to engineering thinking.